SNL-WaterPower/WecOptTool-MATLAB/examples/WaveBot/README.md

 # WaveBot

-This example was developed in conjuction with the following journal manuscript, which is currently under review.
-A preprint is avaialable at <https://doi.org/10.1007/s40722-020-00181-9>.
+This example was developed in conjuction with the following journal paper, which is avaialable at <https://doi.org/10.1007/s40722-020-00181-9>.

 ```
 @Article{WecDesignOptimizationTool,